 Don’t feel restricted by your military expertise and experience.
 Supply order managers have become supply chain specialists, engineers, venture capitalists, drill sergeants, human resource managers, sharpshooters, and 3D animators.

 Before writing your military to civilian resume, make a list of your transferable skills.
 This research stage will help you identify other positions that would value your expertise and experience gain in the military.

 Identify Transferable Skills to Include in Your Military to Civilian Resume

-The most important and first step in transitioning from a military to civilian job is to make a list of your transferable skills.
-The keywords you develop during this process will be used in both your military to civilian resume and cover letter.
-A useful tip for identifying transferable skills is to research current job ads for the positions you are interested in.
-You will not only identify the skills of interest to the hiring manager when reading your resume, but also those that will be used in online searches for job candidates.
-The job ads will help you closely align your keyword choice with the attributes and experience in demand by companies.
+The most important and first step in transitioning from a military to a civilian job is to make a list of your transferable skills.
+Incorporate the keywords you identified in your military to civilian resume and cover letter.
+A useful tip for identifying transferable skills is to research current job ads to target your interested positions.
+Identify the skills a hiring manager is interested in when recruiting a desirable candidate.
+The job ads will help you closely align your keyword choice with companies’ attributes and experience in demand.
 Here are some examples:

 In this example, a leadership position is used.
 In addition to ‘leadership,’ here are other words taken from current leadership job ads:

 - Business Unit Leader

 - High-quality instruction